-1. in th his Act, unless inconsistent with the context- (i) "Advisory Board" means the Advisory Board referred to in section 14: 5 (ii) "Authority> means an existing Authority which is declared as an Authority in (/ terms of section 8 or an Authority which is established in terms of section 9: (iii) "Convention", as well as "World Heritage Convention", means the (111) Contention Concerning the Projection of the World Cultural and Natural Heritage. adopted by the General Conference of United Nations Education.
-10 Scientific and Cultural Organization (Unesco) on 16 November 1972 and 10 ratified by the Republic on 10 July 1997. a copy of which is set out in the Schedule: (i\') "cultural heritage" has the meaning given to it in Article 1 of the Convention; (v) "Department means the Department of Environmental Affairs and Tourism: 15 (vi) "ecosystem" has the meaning given to it in section 1 of the National 13 (VI) Environmental Management Act.
-1998 (Act No. 107 of 1998): (1111) (vii) "environment.' has the meaning given to it in section 1 of the National () Environmental Management Act, 1998: 20 (viii) "establishment date" means the date determined by the Minister in terms of section 8 or 9: 20 (iv) (ix) "Executive Staff Component'. has the meaning given to it in Chapter 111: "historically disadvantaged persons" means persons or categories of persons (x) that were unfairly discriminated against on the basis of past legislation, 25 (vi) poneres, prejudice and stereotypes, 23 (xi) "integrated management plans" has the meaning given to it in Chapter IV.
-"MEC" means the Member of the Executive Council responsible for (xii) environmental, cultural or heritage affairs. as the case may be, in the province concerned: (xiii) 30 (xiv) "natural heritage" has the meaning given to it in Article 2 of the Convention: 30 "Operational Guidelines means the operational guidelines for the implemen- (xv) tation of the Convention prepared by the World Heritage Committee: (xvi) 'pollution' has the meaning given to it in section 1 of the National (AVI) 35 (xvii) "prescribe.' means prescribed by regulation in terms of this Act; 33 (xviii) "private land" means any land that is not State land or provincial land: (xix) "regulation" means a regulation made in terms of this Act; (XX) "State forest" means a State forest as defined in section 2 of the National (AA) 40 (xxi) "State land" means land which lawfully vests in the national government 10 (AAI) including, but not limited to- (a) land held by the Minister for Agriculture and Land Affairs; (b) land which lawfully vests in a provincial government. unless the Premier of the relevant province or other person entrusted with that land in the 45 relevant province consents to the particular purpose for which that land is to be used in terms of this Act: and (c) land held by the responsible person or authority holding tribal or similar land in trust. but excludes land belonging to a local authority; (xxii) 'sustainable development'. has the meaning given to it in section 4(2) of this 50 () Act: (Xxiii) "this Act" includes the Convention. regulations and any notice issued under '/ tourists and which provides for the beneficial socio-economic involvement of
+1. In th his Act, unless inconsistent with the context- (i) "Authority" means an existing Authority which is declared as an Authority in terms of section 8 or an Authority which is established in terms of section 9; 5 (ii) "Board" means the Board referred to in section 14; (iii) "Convention", as well as "World Heritage Convention", means the Convention Concerning the Protection of the World Cultural and Natural Heritage, adopted by the General Conference of United Nations Education, 10 Scientific and Cultural Organization (Unesco) on 16 November 1972 and ratified by the Republic on 10 July 1997, a copy of which is set out in the Schedule; (iv) "cultural heritage" has the meaning given to it in Article 1 of the Convention; (v) "Department" means the Department of Environmental Affairs and Tourism; 15 (vi) "ecosystem" has the meaning given to it in section 1 of the National () Environmental Management Act, 1998 (Act No. 107 of 1998); (vii) "environment" has the meaning given to it in section 1 of the National Environmental Management Act, 1998; (viii) "establishment date" means the date determined by the Minister in terms of 20 ( ') section 8 or 9; "Executive Staff Component" has the meaning given to it in Chapter III; (x) "historically disadvantaged persons" means persons or categories of persons that were unfairly discriminated against on the basis of past legislation, policies, prejudice and stereotypes; 25 (xi) "integrated management plans" has the meaning given to it in Chapter IV; 23 (xii) "MEC" means the Member of the Executive Council responsible for ' / environmental, cultural or heritage affairs, as the case may be, in the province concerned; (xiii) "Minister" means the Minister of Environmental Affairs and Tourism; 30 (xiv) "natural heritage" has the meaning given to it in Article 2 of the Convention; (xv) "Operational Guidelines" means the operational guidelines for the implemen- (2223) tation of the Convention prepared by the World Heritage Committee; "pollution" has the meaning given to it in section 1 of the National (xvi) Environmental Management Act, 1998; 35 (xvii) "prescribe" means prescribed by regulation in terms of this Act; 33 (xviii) "regulation" means a regulation made in terms of this Act; (xix) "sustainable development" has the meaning given to it in section 4(2) of this Act; (xx) "this Act" includes the Convention, regulations and any notice issued under 40 this Act; (xxi) "World Heritage Committee" means the World Heritage Committee established in terms of Article 8 of the Convention; (xxii) "World Heritage Fund" means the World Heritage Fund established in terms (AAII) of Article 15(1) of the Convention; 45 (xxiii) "World Heritage List" means the World Heritage List established in terms of ' / Article 11(2) of the Convention; (xxiv) "World Heritage Site" means any place in the Republic which- (a) has been included on- (i) the World Heritage List; or 50 (ii) the tentative list of the Republic referred to in Article 121(a)(i) of the Operational Guidelines, and is proclaimed by the Minister by notice in the Gazette to be a World Heritage Site; or (b) has been proclaimed by the Minister by notice in the Gazette to be a 55 special heritage site for management in accordance with this Act as if that site qualified under paragraph (a)- (i) after consultation with the Minister affected by such a proclamation; (ii) if applicable, after consultation with the relevant MEC; and CO (iii) subject to a resolution of Parliament, 60 but such a special heritage site cannot be referred to as a World Heritage Site. ~